WeeHorse/access-manager/README.md

 ### Install ACL data

-Use the switch when you start your app with access manager for the first time.
-(Note that your app will shut down once the import is done.)
+If you want some example data or wish to import your ACL from file, use the --import-acl switch when you start your app with access manager (for the first time).
+Note that your app will shut down once the import is done.

 Use example data: (example-acl.json)